scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 .. math:: \hat{C}_{n, \alpha}^{\rm jackknife+}(X_{n+1}) = [ \hat{q}_{n, \alpha}^-\{\hat{\mu}_{-i}(X_{n+1}) - R_i^{\rm LOO} \}, \hat{q}_{n, \alpha}^+\{\hat{\mu}_{-i}(X_{n+1}) + R_i^{\rm LOO} \}]

-As described in [1], this method garantees a higher stability with a coverage level of :math:`1-2\alpha` for a target coverage level of :math:`1-\alpha`, without any *a priori* assumption on the distribution of the data :math:`(X, Y)` nor on the predictive model.
+As described in [1], this method guarantees a higher stability with a coverage level of :math:`1-2\alpha` for a target coverage level of :math:`1-\alpha`, without any *a priori* assumption on the distribution of the data :math:`(X, Y)` nor on the predictive model.